DorielRivalet/MHFZ_Overlay/README.md

 - Choose which player to load data from
 - Auto detect which player is playing
 - Selecting monsters for body parts and monster status
-- Body parts information
 - Fix max HP for Road
 - Better detection for if the player is in Road so the Road Override is not necessary anymore
-- Add shortcut for saving
 - Allow lock-on to be used to select monsters
 - Overlay font options
+- Add shortcut for saving
 - Damage graph
 - Weapon stats import/export
 - Quest stats import/export